-- A. Low Impact Development (LID) site planning and design strategies must be implemented unless infeasible in order to reduce the discharge of stormwater from development sites, per the Small MS4 General Permit. - B. Infiltration systems - 1.
-Infiltration systems shall be equipped with clean stone and or filter fabric adjacent to the soil or other sediment removal mechanisms. - 2.
-Infiltration systems greater than 3 feet deep shall be located at least 10 feet from basement walls. - 3.
-Due to the potential for groundwater contamination from dry wells, they shall not be an acceptable method for management of runoff containing pollutants. - 4.
-Infiltration systems designed to handle runoff from commercial or industrial impervious parking areas shall be a minimum of 100 feet from any drinking water supply well. - 5.
-Infiltration systems shall not be used as sediment control basins during construction unless specific plans are included to restore or improve the basin surface. - 6.
-Infiltration basins shall be constructed with a three-foot minimum separation between the bottom of the structure and the seasonal high groundwater elevation, as determined by a certified soil evaluator; and - 7.
-Provisions shall be made for safe overflow passage, in the event of a storm which exceeds the capacity of an infiltration system. - C. Retention and detention ponds shall be designed and constructed in accordance with the criteria of the Stormwater Handbook, Volume Two: Technical Guide for Compliance with Massachusetts Stormwater Management Standard February 2008, Massachusetts Department of Environmental Protection, as updated or amended). - D. The applicant shall give consideration in any plan to incorporating the use of natural topography and land cover such as natural swales, and depressions as they exist prior to development to the degree that they can accommodate the additional flow of water. - E. The Designated Agent shall give preference to the use of swales in place of the traditional use of curbs and gutters based on a case-by-case review of stormwater management plans. - F. The applicant shall consider public safety in the design of any stormwater facilities.
+- 1. Infiltration systems shall be equipped with clean stone and or filter fabric adjacent to the soil or other sediment removal mechanisms; - 2.
+Infiltration systems greater than 3 feet deep shall be located at least 10 feet from basement walls: - 3.
+Due to the potential for groundwater contamination from dry wells, they shall not be an acceptable method for management runoff containing pollutants; - 4.
+Infiltration systems designed to handle runoff from commercial or industrial impervious parking areas shall be a minimum of 100 feet from any drinking water supply well; - 5.
+Infiltration systems shall not be used as sediment control basins during construction unless specific plans are included to restore or improve the basin surface; - 6.
+Infiltration basins shall be constructed with a three foot minimum separation between the bottom of the structure and the seasonal high groundwater elevation, as determined by a certified soil evaluator; and - 7.
+Provisions shall be made for safe overflow passage, in the event of a storm which exceeds the capacity of an infiltration system. - B. Retention and detention ponds shall be designed and constructed in accordance with the criteria of the Stormwater Management, Volume Two: Stormwater Technical Handbook (March, 1997, Mass.
+Department of Environmental Protection, as updated or amended). - C. The applicant shall give consideration in any plan to incorporating the use of natural topography and land cover such as natural swales, and depressions as they exist prior to development to the degree that they can accommodate the additional flow of water. - D. The Designated Agent shall give preference to the use of swales in place of the traditional use of curbs and gutters based on a case by case review of stormwater management plans. - E. The applicant shall consider public safety in the design of any stormwater facilities.
 The banks of detention, retention, and infiltration basins shall be sloped at a gentle grade into the water as a safeguard against personal injury, to encourage the growth of vegetation and to allow the alternate flooding and exposure of areas along the shore.
 Basins shall have a 4:1 slope to a depth two feet below the control elevation.
 Side slopes must be stabilized and planted with vegetation to prevent erosion and provide pollutant removal.
-The banks of detention and retention areas shall be designed with sinuous rather than straight shorelines so that the length of the shoreline is maximized, thus offering more space for the growth of vegetation. - G. Where a stormwater management plan involves direction of some or all runoff off of the site, it shall be the responsibility of the applicant to obtain from adjacent property owners a easements or other necessary property interests concerning flowage of water.
-Approval of a stormwater management plan does not create or affect any such rights.
+The banks of detention and retention areas shall be designed with sinuous rather than straight shorelines so that the length of the shoreline is maximized, thus offering more space for the growth of vegetation;

-- H. All applicants for projects which involve the storage or use of hazardous chemicals shall incorporate handling and storage "best management practices" that prevent such chemicals from contaminating runoff discharged from a site into infiltration systems, receiving water bodies or storm drains, and shall include a list of such chemicals in the application. - I. Runoff from parking lots shall be treated by oil and water separators or other controls to remove oil and sediment. - J. The basic design criteria methodologies, and construction specifications, subject to the approval of the Designated Agent, shall be consistent with, or more stringent than, the most current edition of the Stormwater Handbook, Volume 2: Technical Guide for Compliance with Massachusetts Stormwater Management Standard (February 2008, Massachusetts Department of Environmental Protection, as updated or amended).
+- F. Where a stormwater management plan involves direction of some or all runoff off of the site, it shall be the responsibility of the applicant to obtain from adjacent property owners a easements or other necessary property interests concerning flowage of water.
+Approval of a stormwater management plan does not create or affect any such rights. - G. All applicants for projects which involve the storage or use of hazardous chemicals shall incorporate handling and storage "best management practices" that prevent such chemicals from contaminating runoff discharged from a site into infiltration systems, receiving water bodies or storm drains, and shall include a list of such chemicals in the application - H. Runoff from parking lots shall be treated by oil and water separators or other controls to remove oil and sediment; - I. The basic design criteria methodologies, and construction specifications, subject to the approval of the Town Engineer, shall be those generally found in the most current edition of the Stormwater Management, Volume Two: Stormwater Technical Handbook (March, 1997, Mass.
+Department of Environmental Protection, as updated or amended).